 2019 Chair 31.54 x 20.70 x 30.59 Inches / 80.11 x 52.57 x 77.70 cm

 Viewers interact with the work, in the attempt to discover the underlying content.
-Nachum paints scenes and images and disconnects them from their expected contexts, reducing them to color field circles.
-Nachum exploits the expressive power of form and color with an acrid sense of humor intended to envelope the viewer when observed.
+Nachum paints scenes and images and disconnects them form their expected contexts, reducing them to color field circles.
+Nachum exploits the expressive power of form and color with an acrid sense of humor.

 2015 Oil on Canvas 73.5 Inches / 186 cm (Diameter)

-Using himself as a conduit, Nachum blindfolded himself for 196 hours; a period of 7 consecutive days.
-During this period he focused on automatic sketching and writing while he conducted a series of interviews with people who are blind.
+Using himself as a conduit Nachum blindfolded himself for 196 hours a period of 7 consecutive days.
+During this period he focused on automatic sketching and writing while conducting a series of interviews with people who are blind.
 This challenged the artist to offer a way into his work for people who would otherwise never experience a painting.
 From his sketches and text, he developed a series of animal paintings, these paintings depict animals in new form.
-The paintings are a result of the conversations held with his participants.
-Nachum gained an empathetic awareness of the difficulty a person born blind may have contextualizing wild animals.
-The Braille text on each canvas translates to the dictionary description of the animal executed in oil.
+The paintings are a result of the conversations held with his participants and the empathetic awareness he gained understanding the difficulty a person born blind may have contextualizing wild animals.
+The Braille text on each canvas translates to the American-dictionary description of each animal executed in oil, a paradox to the complexity of the paintings.

 Paintings examine visual and non-visual perception.
 He sculpts raised Braille cells on the surface of the canvases.
 The fractured plane serves as a counter balance to the meticulously executed images in oil.
 Embedded within the confines of a painting, are poems which reveal the artists internal conflict between the instinctive and the demands of civilization.
 The merging of painting and Braille poetry transforms oberservers into participants and requires the use of multiple senses.
 Nachum sees his work as a vehicle to allow viewers to confront their own existential apprehensions.
 He often paints figures, whose vision is obscured, suggesting that man’s blindness is caused by displaced values and desire.